ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Annotation Instructions

 A text was considered a valid claim text if it: \begin{itemize} \item makes a testable assertion (rather than a definition or background statement), \item concerns a method, dataset, or empirical phenomenon, \item and reflects a central contribution emphasized by the authors. \end{itemize}

 When necessary, annotators were allowed to make \textit{minimal edits} (e.g., resolving anaphora or removing references such as ``this model'') to ensure that claim texts were self-contained and interpretable in isolation.
 Annotators also recorded the section in which each claim text appeared.
+The citing claim text is not required to appear within the citation context itself and could occur elsewhere in the citing paper.